chisui/dakka/thesis/main.md

 The `Actor` class has a single function called `behavior`, which describes the behavior of the Actor.
 What kind of messages an Actor can handle and what kind of Actors it may create in response has to be encoded in some way as well.

-The monad which models an Actors action is also a typeclass, that has roughly the form `Mondad m => ActorContext m`.
+The monad which models an Actors action is also a typeclass, that has roughly the form `Monad m => ActorContext m`.
 This `ActorContext` is an *mtl* style monad class, which makes it possible to have different implementations of Actor systems at once.
 This makes it possible for example to create one implementation that is meant for testing Actors and another one that actually performs these actions inside of a distributed Actor system.
 Defining the monad as a typeclass also makes it possible to use something else then *cloud-haskell* as a backend without having to rewrite any Actor implementations.